translate/virtaal/docs/tips.rst

 .. _tips#using_your_own_font_settings:

-Using your own font settings
+Using Your Own Font Settings
 ============================
 You can specify your own font settings to use in the translation area.
 Since Virtaal 0.4, these can be edited inside Virtaal at the Preferences.